Portsmouth Divorce LAwyers

 If you are going through a difficult divorce, call Kozak, Davis & Renninger at (757) 364-0923.

 Contested divorces are more complicated, and occur when ex-spouses are in the midst of custody or property disputes.
 Contested divorces can be incredibly painful, as well as difficult to resolve, and require experienced, knowledgeable legal counsel from divorce lawyers in Portsmouth, Virginia.
+The reasons for a contested divorce may include:

 - Cruelty or abuse